MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-innerloop.md

 As an example if you want to add Module01 and Module02, place them in a common folder example E:\ISVModules and then refer the latter parent folder.

-## How do I include a license for my modules?
+## How to include a license for my modules?

 Licenses can be directly included and deployed by placing them in the __License (with _two_ underscores) folder in the model, at the same level as your bin folder.
 This license is verified and applied when you deploy the package.